English Learning at HPSD

 The ESL teacher sends out a parent notification letter of ELD services to the student’s parents.
 A copy of the parent notification letter must be maintained in the student’s EL folder.
 Under Title I and Title III, parent notification of student assessment results and placement is required.

 Testing requirements for EL students:

 Are EL students required to take the PSSA?

 In 2007, the U.S. Department of Education released guidance on participation of LEP students (ELs) in state assessments.
 This flexibility allows EL students in their first 12 months of enrollment in U.S. schools an option of taking the reading PSSA.
 A student’s enrollment in a school in Puerto Rico is not to be considered as enrollment in a U.S. school.

 Those EL students who fall into the first category (EL and enrolled in a U.S. school after April 11), are considered to be in their first year in a U.S. school and are not required to take the PSSA ELA test.
 All EL students are required to participate in the mathematics PSSA and the science PSSA, with accommodations as appropriate.
 All EL students in grades K-12 are required to take the WIDA ACCESS for ELs English Proficiency Test.

 The mathematics PSSA scores of EL students in their first year of enrollment in U.S. schools as defined above will not be used to determine performance (the percent proficient or higher) for federal accountability status.
 Their participation will be counted for federal accountability purposes.

 Should first-year EL students choose to participate in the ELA PSSA assessment, their performance will not be included but their participation will be counted for federal accountability purposes.
 Should they choose not to participate, their lack of participation will not count against the school or district.
-Students who are expected to exit EL services in the current school year should be encouraged to take the ELA PSSA.
+Students who are expected to reclassify from ELD services in the current school year should be encouraged to take the ELA PSSA.